pchatard/giftlist/README.md

 Work in progress

-NuxtJS SSR application using:

--   @nuxtjs/auth for client Authentication
--   @nuxtjs/axios for API requests
--   Express for the API as a server middleware
--   Firebase Authentication for backend user handling
--   Firebase Database

 ### 🎁 Wishlist application

 GiftList is a web application allowing you to create your wishlists for special events such as birthdays, weddings, births or simply a bucket list.